MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ### Calendar

-- **Issue:**   There is no option to add a Channel calendar to a channel.
+- **Issue:**   There's no option to add a Channel calendar to a channel.
 Workaround:  Switch back to classic Teams to use this feature.

 - **Issue:**   Unable to add an app in scheduling form